Rajan Zed prayer protest

 The Rajan Zed prayer protest were events surrounding the first official offering of a Hindu prayer at the United States Senate.

-On July 12, 2007, Rajan Zed, a Hindu cleric and a noted leader in Interfaith Relations from the Indian Association of Northern Nevada based in Reno, appeared at the United States Senate as its guest Chaplain.
+On July 12, 2007, Rajan Zed, a Hindu cleric and a leader in Interfaith Relations from the Indian Association of Northern Nevada based in Reno, appeared at the United States Senate as its guest Chaplain.

 Prelude to the protest

 Rajan Zed, an Indian immigrant and American citizen, had served as guest Chaplain for the Nevada State Senate and Assembly and delivered the first Hindu prayer there (on March 19 and May 7, 2007).
 The American Family Association called on its members to contact their senators to complain about a non-monotheistic prayer being offered in the Senate.

 Prayer and protest

 At the Senate chambers on July 12, 2007 Rajan Zed (wearing the traditional sandalpaste tilak on his forehead, a rudraksha mala, and saffron-colored clothing) approached the podium.
 He was prepared to give the first official Hindu prayer ever offered at the Senate as a guest chaplain upon the request of Senate Majority Leader Harry Reid of Nevada.
 This would also open the day's proceedings (which were largely centered around the Iraq war).

 The prayer was interrupted by three Christian protesters who were arrested by the United States Capitol Police and charged with a misdemeanor for disrupting Congress.